Adityaa-Sharma/Adityaa-Sharma/README.md

 <div align="center">

 I'm a master's student at IIIT Lucknow, specializing in AI and ML.
-Passionate about large language models and artificial intelligenc, I enjoy exploring cutting-edge advancements in these fields.
+Passionate about large language models and artificial intelligence, I enjoy exploring cutting-edge advancements in these fields.

 <p align="center">
   <a href="https://x.com/AdityaS64420353">